ethereum/EIPs/EIPS/eip-1.md

 ### Chain Agnostic Improvement Proposals (CAIPs)

-Links to a Chain Agnostic Improvement Proposals (CAIPs) specificaiton may be included using normal markdown syntax, such as:
+Links to a Chain Agnostic Improvement Proposals (CAIPs) specification may be included using normal markdown syntax, such as:

 ```markdown
 [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/5dd3a2f541d399a82bb32590b52ca4340b09f08b/CAIPs/caip-10.md)